The Best Place to Watch the Sunset in Every Province

 West Point, Prince Edward Island

-For a quintessential island experience, make sure to schedule a stop at West Point.
+For a quintessential island experience, schedule a stop at West Point.
 Located in Cedar Dunes Provincial Park near the westernmost tip of Prince Edward Island, West Point’s deep red sand beaches and delicate dunes make it easy to pass the day by the sea.
 The striking black-and-white striped West Point Lighthouse is also a functioning inn: bask in the glow of the sunset from the balcony and then drift off to the gentle sounds of lapping waves.

 Don’t miss this gorgeous gallery of Canada’s most iconic lighthouses.